picosh/official-blog/imgs-market-research.md

 ---

-I've been a little more [vocal](https://fosstodon.org/@erock/108702632072746753) recently about our intention to build a premium image hosting service for hackers.
+I've been a little more [vocal](https://fosstodon.org/@erock/108702632072746753) recently about our intention to build a premium image hosting service.
 We are still in the planning stage of that endeavor but I wanted to spend some time to perform market research on image hosting services currently available to people.